Wings (1990 TV series): Recurring characters and notable guest stars

 Gail is in three episodes, but is mentioned in several others, including phone conversations.
 She is a journalist who constantly travels.
 She and Helen become friends briefly, but Gail leaves Joe when she catches Joe and Helen kissing in his kitchen.

-Sandy Cooper: played by Valerie Mahaffey, Sandy is a friend of Joe's, Brian's, and Helen's from high school.
-She has an insane, obsessive crush on Joe, but he is unable to convince anyone else of this because she acts completely normal except when she is alone with Joe, who gives her the nickname "Psycho Sandy".
+Sandy Cooper: played by Valerie Mahaffey, Sandy is a friend of Joe, Brian, and Helen from high school.
+She has an obsessive crush on Joe, but he is unable to convince anyone else of this because she acts normal except when she is alone with Joe, who gives her the nickname "Psycho Sandy".
 She appears on Nantucket occasionally and carefully plans her fantasy life with "Joey Bear" at moments when the two of them are alone.
 Her fantasies include a re-enacted high school prom in the basement of her old house, the couple's wedding and honeymoon in Helen's living room, and the birth of their first child in Joe's therapist's office.
 In one episode, Sandy is shown to be dating Brian, but the relationship is never pursued by the show's writers.

 Kenny McElvey: played by Michael Manasseri, Kenny is an 18-year-old who becomes Sandpiper's backup pilot during a second season story arc where Joe is grounded for hypertension.
-The comedic focus of the character was his youth and relative inexperience, but he is the most qualified of the small pool of applicants to be Joe's replacement.
+The comedic focus of the character is his youth and relative inexperience, but he is the most qualified of the small pool of applicants to be Joe's replacement.
 Kenny leaves Sandpiper after Joe is cleared to fly.
 One episode shows Kenny also working at a fast food joint to supplement his meager income from Sandpiper.

 Bunny Mather: played by Laura Innes, Lowell's wife flirts with nearly every man she encounters, and has sex with many of them.
 At one point she pursues Joe and Brian – her fantasy is to sleep with two co-workers.
-She once sleeps with Antonio, causing him and Lowell to come to blows.
+She once sleeps with Antonio, causing he and Lowell to come to blows.
 Lowell separates from her early in the series, and divorces her when he learns of her affairs.
 Despite their issues, Lowell and Bunny sleep together the very night they get divorced.

-Sylvia: played by Concetta Tomei, Roy's ex-wife divorced him and married a plastic surgeon.
+Sylvia: played by Concetta Tomei, Roy's ex-wife who divorced him and married a plastic surgeon.
 Roy initially tells people that she is dead, but after being caught in this lie, he goes to see her, only to find out that she has a new husband and a new life.
 She returns to the island in season 5 to sleep with Roy in an attempt to get back at her current husband for having an affair.
 Roy finds out and decides not to go through with it.